The Planted Pantry » Breakfast » Nut-Free Pumpkin Seed Granola

 Nut-Free Pumpkin Seed Granola

-Why I Love this Recipe
+Why You’ll Love This Vegan Granola Recipe

 • Quick & easy – Ready in under 30 minutes, this nut-free granola is made in one bowl.
 Just dump and stir!

 • Versatile – As always, this recipe can be adjusted in so many ways to make it your own.
 Add a different seed or sweetener, or throw in some dried fruit or coconut flakes – the choice is yours!
+Toss this on top of smoothie bowls or snack on it solo.

 Ingredients to make nut-free granola